CityofToronto/bdit_data-sources/here/gis/README.md

 **Note:** Please add a [`COMMENT`](https://devdocs.io/postgresql~9.6/sql-comment) to the `streets_YY_R` layer explaining which years of traffic data should use that layer.

+### Derivative gis layers to update

+There are a few additional things to create based on the new map layer:

+- [`create_here_routing.sql`](https://github.com/CityofToronto/bdit_data-sources/blob/master/here/traffic/sql/create_here_routing.sql): two layers for routing with HERE data.
+- `here_gis.traffic_streets`

 ## Reference Node

 Links are defined by a reference node, and a non-reference node.
 The reference